-On 04 April 2014, Application has been made to the UK Listing Authority for the Securities to be removed from the Official List, and to the London Stock Exchange (LSE) for the Securities to be removed from trading.
-The last day of dealings in the Securities on the LSE is expected to be 22 May 2014.
-The cancellation of the listing and of trading in the Securities on the LSE is expected to take effect at or about 8.00 a.m. on 23 May 2014.
+On 04 April 2014, application was made to the UK Listing Authority for the Securities to be removed from the Official List, and to the London Stock Exchange ("LSE") for the Securities to be removed from trading.

+The last day of dealings in the Securities on the LSE was on 22 May 2014.
+The cancellation of the listing and of trading in the Securities on the LSE took effect on 23 May 2014.